Introduction / History

 What are their lives like?

 The family structure of Latvian Jews is monogamous (one wife, one husband), and the line of descent is matrilineal (lineage traced through the female).
 All marriages in Latvia are official civil ceremonies.
 A couple who wishes to have a religious ceremony in the synagogue is required to have an official civil ceremony afterward.

 In the past, Jews in Latvia were particularly active in various industries such as timber, beer brewing, tobacco, hides, textiles, canned foods, and flour milling.
-About half of the Jews were engaged in commerce, the great majority of them in medium or small sized trades.
-There were no Jews in government positions, but today Latvia has one Jewish member of parliament.
+About half of the Jews were engaged in commerce, the great majority in medium or small sized trades.
+There were no Jews in government positions, but today Latvia may still have one Jewish member of parliament.

 Because the majority of Jews in Latvia are from other former Soviet nations, Russian is the primary language spoken.
 Bread and boiled potatoes are the staples of their diet.
 They also eat apples, beef, cheese, and cucumbers, when available.